St0011/ScannerApp/README.md

 In this application the user can scan a qr code and generate a new one.
 They  can also see all the saved qr codes in link form .
-All the data save on firebase
+All the data save on firebase.

-**HOW TO RUN THE APP ON YOUR PC
+**HOW TO RUN THE APP

 1)Download the Zip File